 1 male chopped to bits with axe

-2 females repeatedly swinged at each other while holding knives and stabs themselves to death
+2 females repeatedly swung at each other while holding knives, stabbing themselves to death

 1 male had his head smashed against a tree